 - The Bible is the only authoritative, inspired, and infallible Word of God.

 - God has existed for all eternity in three persons: God the Father, God the Son, and God the Holy Spirit.

 - In the deity of our Lord Jesus Christ, Jesus Christ is God incarnate.

-- All men have sinned, and only Jesus Christ is able to pay the penalty for man’s sin through His substitutionary death on the cross.
+- All have sinned, and only Jesus Christ is able to and has paid the penalty for sin through His substitutionary death on the cross.
 He then triumphed over death by His visible, bodily resurrection.

 - Salvation is offered as a free gift to the sinner.
 This gift must be accepted by faith, not trusting in any personal work but in the sacrificial death of Jesus Christ.

 ~ Acts 16:31-33 ~